Q

 Where can I get help?

-You may contact the Administrator if you have questions about any of the forms or the program.
+You may contact us if you have questions about the EMAF, or any of the forms used in the program.

 You may also choose to have someone help you fill out the forms such as a family member, friend, healthcare provider (in the case of the need for a specialized surgery), contractor (in the case of the need for home or vehicle adaptions) etc. The Administrator will reimburse reasonable costs incurred to have a professional complete the form.
 Please submit the receipt with your application.